 Please don’t add lubrication to aluminum sliding tracks since it can damage the rollers and cause issues.
 Aluminum tracks will not rust, so keep off the debris and dirt.

 Remove Patio Glass Door Weatherstripping

 Old and weak weathering strips on your door won’t protect your home from cold or moist temperatures.
 You can replace old weatherstripping by removing old strips, cleaning the surface of dirt and debris, and putting in new weatherstripping.
 Ensure it’s aligned correctly and you follow the item’s directions.

 For old and challenging sliding glass doors, remove the rollers for a quick investigation.
 You can clean dirty rollers and, after lubricating, reinstall them correctly.
 However, if the door rollers are damaged, replacement is your only choice.
 Ensure you adjust the rollers accurately and tinker with the adjustment screws until movement is flawless.

 Check the Sliding Patio Door Panels Alignment

-Harsh knock, lousy installation, and wrong door treatment like slamming can cause misalignment and shaky movement.
+Harsh knocks, lousy installation, and wrong door treatment like slamming can cause misalignment and shaky movement.
 Also, built-up debris may make rollers have a bad alignment.
-You can cure this by changing the roller screws or eliminating the door and setting it out from top to bottom.
+You can cure this by changing the roller screws, eliminating the door, and setting it out from top to bottom.

-Installing a quality sliding glass patio doors from a reliable Clearwater window company will likewise mean a longer life.
-If issues appear to be premature, check the warranty as you still qualify for factor repairs and maintenance.
+Installing quality sliding glass patio doors from a reliable Clearwater window company will likewise mean a longer life.
+If issues appear premature, check the warranty, as you still qualify for factor repairs and maintenance.